Grooming

 Nails

 Check your rabbit’s nails weekly to ensure that they do not become overgrown.
-Nails that are allowed to become overlong can cause toe injuries and gait issues.
+Nails that are allowed to become overlong can cause toe injuries, gait issues and sore hocks.
 You can trim your rabbit’s nails yourself, but always use proper pet nail clippers rather than scissors or human nail clippers.
 If you do not feel confident in clipping your bunny’s nails, ask your vet nurse to do the job for you.
 Little and often is the best policy!
-I clip my rabbits’ nails about once a month.
+I clip my rabbits’ nails about once a month, when I groom them.
 This way only a small amount needs to be taken off each time, reducing the risk of mistakenly cutting the quick of the nail.

 How to Clip a Rabbit's Claws - WikiHow